axelguilmin/CountryPicker/README.md

-# ADCountryPicker
+# CountryPicker

-ADCountryPicker is a country picker controller for iOS8+ with an option to search.
+CountryPicker is a country picker controller for iOS13+ with an option to search.
 The list of countries is based on the ISO 3166 country code standard (http://en.wikipedia.org/wiki/ISO_3166-1).
 Also and the library includes a set of 250 public domain flag images.

 The picker provides:
 -   Country Names
 -   Country codes - ISO 3166
 -   International Dialing Codes
--   Flags
+-   Flags using Apple emojis

 ## Screenshots